Osteoporosis Treatment Q&A: All You Need to Know

 Osteoporosis can’t be reversed.
 When we treat osteoporosis, we aim to keep any risk factors under control and prevent fractures from occurring by maintaining or improving bone density.
 Therefore, you can change the impact of osteoporosis by:

 - being active

 You can slow down bone loss, but you can’t reverse the changes.
 The quality of the new bone tissue is presumably excellent, but it’s not the same as before the disease.
 Depending on the status of your bones, you can restore some of your bone tissue and get out of the osteoporosis range with drug therapy.

 What Vitamins Help Bone Density?

-It is recommended after an osteoporosis diagnosis that adults older than 50 years take between 800 and 1,000 IU of vitamin D daily.
+It’s recommended after an osteoporosis diagnosis that adults older than 50 take between 800 and 1,000 IU of vitamin D daily.
 Both vitamins D2 and D3 are prepared in supplement form.
-According to the US Preventive Services Task Force, for women who are 65 and older or who are at a heightened risk for falls, taking vitamin D supplements can be effective in reducing the risk of bone fractures.
+According to the US Preventive Services Task Force, for women who are 65 and older or at a heightened risk for falls, taking vitamin D supplements can effectively lead to the prevention of osteoporosis.

 Vitamin K helps calcium to adhere to your bones.
-However, it’s essential to maintain a balance between enough and too much vitamin K. The recommended dosage is 150 micrograms daily which you can get from a number of foods containing vitamin K that should be a part of your diet.
+However, it’s essential to maintain a balance between enough and too much vitamin K. The recommended dosage is 150 micrograms daily, which you can get from many foods containing vitamin K that should be a part of your diet.

 What Is the Best Exercise for Bone Density?